-The conference will take place on Serralves, one of the most iconic places of Art&Culture of the city of Porto.
-ENBENG dates were carefully chosen to be alinged with one of the most important event of the city called São João festival.
-It will on the night of 23 June, just after our conference second day.
+The conference will take place in Fundação de Serralves, one of the most iconic places of Art&Culture in Portugal.
+ENBENG dates were carefully chosen to be aligned with one of the most important events of the city called São João festival that occurrs on the night of 23 June, just after our conference second day.
 This is a great opportunity to share your research work with the Bioengineering scientific and enterprise community and fall in love by one of the most beautiful cities in Europe.

 City of Porto

 The city of Porto is the second largest in Portugal and the one that gave the country its name very early on (c.
 200 BC), when it was called Portus Cale, later becoming the capital of the Condado Portucalense, from which Portugal was then formed.
 The city played a fundamental role in defending the ideals of liberalism, more specifically in the battles of the 19th century.
 Since 1996, its historic centre has been classified as a UNESCO World Heritage Site.
 A city full of life that is also known for the arts, research, innovation and entrepreneurship.
 Porto was elected the Best City Break Destination in Europe in 2020, and the best European destination in 2017 for the third consecutive time.

 In 2001 it was considered European Capital of Culture and in 2012 elected Best European Destination, by the European Consumers Association.
 Famous also for the Port wine cellars, for the quality of its restaurants, for its typical cuisine, namely the famous specialties of the region: from Francesinha, to Tripas à Moda do Porto and Bacalhau à Gomes de Sá, the city of Porto also has historical monuments, centenary bridges, parks, and the magnificent Douro River, as well as several cultural spaces of reference such as Casa da Música, Livraria Lello and the unmissable Serralves Museum.